Shannon-Goddard/Goddard_Shannon_Cryptocurrencies/README.md

 - The centroid is found by taking the mean of all the x values in a cluster, and the mean of all the y values in a cluster.

 ### **Determine the best amount of centroids for K-means using the elbow curve.**
-An easy method for determining the best number for K is the elbow curve.
-Elbow curves get their names from their shape: they turn on a specific value, which looks a bit like an elbow.
+One method for determining the best number for K is the elbow curve.
+Elbow curves get their names from their shape: they turn on a specific value, which looks a like an elbow.

-To create an elbow curve, we plot the clusters on the x-axis and the values of a selected objective function on the y-axis.
+To create an elbow curve:
+- Plot the clusters on the x-axis
+- Plot the values of a selected objective function on the y-axis.

 **Inertia** is one of the most common objective functions to use when creating an elbow curve.
-While what it’s actually doing can get into some pretty complicated math, basically the inertia objective function is measuring the amount of variation in the dataset.
+The inertia objective function measures the amount of variation in the dataset.

+To create an elbow curve:
-So, for our elbow curve, we plot the number of clusters (also known as the values of K) on the x-axis and the inertia values on the y-axis.
+- Plot the number of clusters (also known as the values of K) on the x-axis
+- Plot the inertia values on the y-axis.

 ### **Use PCA to limit features and speed up the model.**